Import AWS S3 Buckets into Terraform

 This creates a resource called aws_s3_bucket_logging.terrateam-test-bucket

-which adds logging to the terrateam-test-bucket
+which adds logging to the terrateam-test-bucket bucket with the target bucket

-.
+of terrateam-test-bucket2.
 We can access those resources through the same

-syntax we used for terraform import
+syntax we used for terraform import.

 One major downside to how the S3 resource was refactored in version 4 is that